-What is Notice to Quit
+What is notice to quit?

-This is a document issued by a landlord or owner to a tenant, notifying the latter to leave the premises owned by the former; hence the terms ‘notice to quit.’
-Notice of this nature gives a tenant a specific date to vacate and settle unpaid and overdue rentals or other concerns which violates the terms of the lease.
+A notice to quit is a document from a landlord or owner notifying a tenant that they need to leave the rented premises.
+Notices of this nature give a tenant a specific date to vacate and settle unpaid rent or rectify other concerns which violate the terms of the lease.

-What are the Contents of a Notice to Quit
+What are the contents of a notice to quit?

-Sections 8 and 21 Notices
+Sections 8 and 21 notices

-Section 8 Notice to Quit
+Section 8 notice to quit

-The Section 8 notice, however, is only applicable when the tenant committed breach of tenancy agreement, the most common of which is non-payment of rentals.
-This section also provides 17 grounds for a landlord to seek repossession of his property from a tenant before the expiration of the Assured Shorthold Tenancy.
+The Section 8 notice, however, can only be used when the tenant committed a breach of the tenancy agreement, the most common of which is non-payment of rent.
+This section provides 17 grounds for a landlord to seek repossession of his property from a tenant before the expiration of the AST.

 Section 21 Notice to Quit